Kalnazar/one-way/README.md

 # One Way

 Originally conceived by three second-year students in September 2019, this landing page website is a recreated version, serving as a nostalgic homage to our initial project and the memories associated with it.
-Hope these cherished memories continue to live on in this project.
+<br/> Hope these cherished memories continue to live on in this project!

 ### First version of the design